Consideration of Bill, not amended in the Public Bill Committee.

 I want to assure the Minister that at every stage of the Bill, since I have been involved, I have sought to be constructive in my approach.
 Having heard the arguments and the Minister’s response, let me say that I do not intend to push new clause 1 or amendments 1 and 3 to a vote.
 We have made our points as fully as we can—sadly, to no avail—but I do not want to cause any unnecessary delay to the Bill.

-On the bedroom tax, however, the Minister’s response was not wholly sufficient to ease the Opportunity’s concern about the potential for a damaging loophole to be created, which would be to the detriment of domestic abuse victims.
+On the bedroom tax, however, the Minister’s response was not wholly sufficient to ease the Opposition’s concern about the potential for a damaging loophole to be created, which would be to the detriment of domestic abuse victims.
 As the hon.
 Member for Poole (Sir Robert Syms) said, we want a fit-for-purpose policy, and that is what we are all aiming for.
 I therefore request that the House be permitted to divide on amendment 2, but I beg to ask leave to withdraw new clause 1.

 Clause, by leave, withdrawn.